 Anson & Deeley kicked it off in a major way with the 1875 ‘boxlock’, which may not have been the first hammerless gun, but it was the game changer; having been in continuous production ever since at the firm that started it, Westley Richards, and used by every major (and most minor) gunmakers in the world.

 Half a century later, in 1925, a perusal of the sporting estates of Britain would have shown sportsmen almost universally wielding hammerless side-by-side shotguns.
-The over & under style had certainly been introduced successfully, with the Boss of 1908, the Edwinson Green of 1912 and the Woodward of the same year.
+The over & under style had certainly been introduced successfully, with the Boss, Edwinson Green and Woodward patents all filed before the first World War.
 Die-hards and older men could still be found using the odd hammer gun.
 However, over & under guns were something of a novelty at this time and hammer guns distinctly old fashioned.
 It seemed the settled style for most sport was either a boxlock or a side-lock of the type with which readers will be very familiar.

 While Purdey and W.M Scott kept up their patent privileges on the double under-bolt and associated spindle respectively, other makers used a variety of alternatives in order to avoid paying royalties.
 However, lock-up of snap-action guns was, during the period, fairly settled.
 Other quests for gunmakers to discover perfection covered single triggers, ejectors and safety.
 Of course, tweaks to improve longevity, promote ease of maintenance, reduce cost of manufacture and other such peripheral issues continued.